 - You must meet the general admission requirements that pertain to all master's degree candidates.

 - Your prior education must include an undergraduate major in engineering or the sciences.

-- Must have at least two years' experience in engineering or the healthcare field.
+- Applicants typically have at least two years' experience in engineering or the healthcare field.

 - When reviewing an application, your academic and professional background will be considered.